 United Kingdom

-Five Eyes founder with bulk cable interception, the first CLOUD Act agreement, and Technical Capability Notices that blocked Apple’s end-to-end encryption
+Five Eyes founder with bulk cable interception, a CLOUD Act agreement with the US, and Technical Capability Notices that blocked Apple’s end-to-end encryption

 Overview